- Aim/Focus

 -

-Is the group required to have an internal management system?
+Is the group required to have a shared management system with clear responsibilities for implementation of the system?

 -